Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 Note that even when using encrypted transports the use of clear text transport options to decrease latency can provide correlation of a users' connections e.g. using TCP Fast Open [@RFC7413].

-More specifically, (since the deployment of encrypted transports is not widespread at the time of writing) users wishing to use encrypted transports for DNS may in practice be limited in the resolver services available.
-Given this, the choice of a user to configure a single resolver (or a fixed set of resolvers) and an encrypted transport to use in all network environments can actually serve to identify the user as one that desires privacy and can provide an added mechanism to track them as they move across network environments.

 Implementations that support encrypted transports also commonly re-use connections for multiple DNS queries to optimize performance (e.g. via DNS